mlip-cmu/f2025/assignments/I2_requirements.md

 * You suspect users may be worried about privacy and charges for data.
 * You recently hear everywhere, including press and consultants, how exciting the future of [Edge computing](https://en.wikipedia.org/wiki/Edge_computing) rather than Cloud computing is going to be and wonder whether you should explore that.
 You wouldn't be opposed to thinking about partnering with other organizations to, say, install hardware in gas stations or drive-throughs.

-Overall, you are concerned at least about the following qualities:

-1. Latency between reporting a child missing (with numerous pictures) to receiving potential matches from dashcam users
-2. Number of false positives and false negatives reports of detected missing children
-3. Ability to observe how well the system works in production
-4. Scalability and cost of running the infrastructure with many users across many countries
-5. Operating costs for users operating the dashcam
-6. Difficulty of changing and updating the system to meet new requirements or incorporate better technology
-7. Privacy
-8. Development cost, technical complexity of the solution, and maintainability

 ## Tasks

-Think about requirements for such a system and how would you decompose them into specifications on individual components (AI or not).
-What assumptions about the environment does this system need to rely on?
-What could go wrong and how could risks be mitigated?
+The main goal of this assignment is to anticipate and mitigate risks in the system, using tools from requirements and safety engineering.
+We guide this through six steps:

+First, identify direct and indirect stakeholders who care about the system and the new feature.
+Aim for at least 4 direct and 6 indirect stakeholders.

-First, identify the goals for the new feature in the dashcam.
-Break down goals into *organizational goals*, *system goals*, *user goals*, and *model goals* and design corresponding *measures* you could use to assess how well you achieve the goals.
+Second, understand the goals of this project, especially the goals of the different stakeholders and how they may or may not align with the system and model goals.
+For this assignment, explicitly break down goals into *organizational goals*, *system goals*, *user goals* (for at least 3 different stakeholders), and *model goals*.
+To ensure that the goals are concrete and measurable, design a *measure* for one goal from each category that you could use to assess how well you achieve those goals.
 The measures could be described in the 3-step process (measure, data, operationalization, see Model Accuracy lecture) with sufficient precision for others to conduct the measurement independently, manually or automatically.
 Provide a brief description of how goals relate to each other (e.g., “better model accuracy should help with higher user satisfaction”).
 Organizational objectives must be stated from the perspective of the dashcam company (not the partnering non-profits or authorities).
-For user outcomes and model properties, make clear to which users or models the goal refer; you may state different goals for different users/models.
+For user outcomes and model properties, make clear to which user(s) or model(s) the goal refer; you may state different goals for different users/models.
 Your list of goals should be reasonably comprehensive and may include multiple goals at each level.

-Second, use hazard analysis to proactively identify possible risks the system has/creates from the perspective of different stakeholders.
-We recommend to follow a process similar to STPA, that considers stakeholders, their values, and possible corresponding losses to identify risks.
+Third, based on user goals of different stakeholders perform hazard analysis to proactively identify possible risks from their perspectives.
+Follow the early steps of an STPA-style analysis, as introduced in class, to identify values and goals per stakeholder, identify possible losses, and turn those into requirements.
+Perform this step for the three stakeholder and their goals from the previous step and aim for about 5 to 10 risks per stakeholder.

-Third, think back to the *world vs machine* discussion in class.
-Consider one of the critical requirements of the system (REQ) related to one of the identified risks.
-What assumptions about the environment (ASM) do you need to rely on to achieve this requirement?
-What are the responsibilities (SPEC) of the machine components (both AI and non-AI) that are needed to establish REQ in conjunction with ASM?
+Fourth, analyze the requirements with a critical focus on assumptions the system designers may make that do not actually hold.
+For the process, select a critical requirements of the system derived from the previous step (REQ).
+List plausible assumptions about the environment (ASM) commonly made that are needed to achieve this requirement.
+Also identify the responsibilities (SPEC) of the software components (both AI and non-AI) that are needed to establish the REQ in conjunction with ASM.
+Aim for at least one specification and 5 assumptions.

-Fourth, think about what could go wrong for this requirement.
-Use fault tree analysis to analyze possible causes for violating the requirement.
+Fifth, think systematically about what could go wrong for the same requirement and model it as a fault three.
 Start with the top event for violating of the requirement and break it into intermediate and basic events (which may correspond to a violation of an environmental assumption or an AI component making mistakes).
+The fault tree should cover possible violations of assumptions and specifications from the previous step (if plausible), but can include additional information.

-From the fault tree, derive minimal cut sets.
-Finally, design at least two strategies for mitigating the risks of potential failures and incorporate them into the fault tree.
+Finally, describe at least two strategies for mitigating the risks of potential failures for the analyzed requirement and incorporate them into the fault tree.
 Mitigation strategies will typically be at the system level, outside of the AI component itself, and will reduce the risk of the requirement violation.
 Briefly explain how each suggested mitigation strategy can (partially for fully) address the risk.